My father, World Vision’s founder Bob Pierce, often said, “You cannot feed a starving man’s spirit until you have filled his empty stomach.”

 I stood to my feet and looked out over the stricken faces.

-“Now you have heard about God’s amazing love and his power to give us a new life through relationship with his son, Jesus.
+“Now you have heard about God’s amazing love and his power to give us a new life through a relationship with his son, Jesus.
 But I cannot let the evening end without making sure that you know how to become a child of God.
-It doesn’t happen because you are sponsored through World Vision or live at the Light House (our project name for Mongolian street children).
+It doesn’t happen because you are sponsored through World Vision or live at the Light House (our project name for Mongolian children living on the streets).
 It doesn’t happen because you go to church or even pray.
 The Bible tells us that the only way to become a child of God and have all your sins forgiven is to ask Jesus into your heart.
 You must make that decision.
 You must pray that prayer.
 So if you would like to pray for Jesus to come into your heart tonight and know you are a child of God, I want you to see me or one of our staff and ask for prayer.
 We will agree with you.”

 I honestly do not know how many children asked others for prayer after that meeting.
 But a girl whom I had prayed over earlier ran to me as we left the room and threw her arms around me.